FAIRmat-NFDI/nomad-docs/docs/tutorial/explore.md

 # Explore data in NOMAD

-In this tutorial, we explore published entries in NOMAD using the **EXPLORE** page in the GUI.
-Step by step, we search across entries, apply and combine filters, and use the search bar to query structured metadata.
-We then create and customize interactive widgets to build dashboards for more targeted data exploration.
-By the end of this tutorial, we can find relevant entries and tailor searches using filters, queries, and widgets.
+In this tutorial, we explore published entries in NOMAD using the **EXPLORE** page of the GUI.
+We follow a step-by-step workflow to search across entries, apply and combine filters, query structured metadata, and build interactive widgets for targeted data exploration.
+By the end of the tutorial, we will have identified relevant entries and constructed customized searches and dashboards using filters, queries, and widgets.

 ---